svenheden/media-query-listener/README.md

 ### JavaScript

-If you want to use this module with Browserify you can require it as usual with `var mqListener = require('media-query-listener');`.
+If you want to use this module with Browserify you can require it as usual with `var mqListener = require('media-query-listener')`.
 If you want to use it without a build step you can download [mq-listener.js](dist/mq-listener.js) or the minified version [mq-listener.min.js](dist/mq-listener.min.js) from this repo and add it to your page with a `<script>` tag or include it in some other way.

-Then you can then listen to events in your JavaScript for when a certain breakpoint is entered by the viewport like this...
+After the module is loaded you can listen to events for when a certain breakpoint is entered like this...

 ```js
 mqListener.on('small', function() {